NTT-EMEA-COPILOT/sdvi-partner-silo/workbook/11-workorder.md

   }
 }
 ```
-where:
-* `enableMio`: This must be set to true to allow both input and output functionality.
-For more details about Multi-File I/O (MIO), refer [here](https://sdvi.my.site.com/support/s/article/Multi-File-I-O-aka-MIO).
-* `label`: This is the label that will be saved in the asset inventory.
-* `location`: This specifies the RSL (Resource Storage Location) where the output file will be stored.
-* `name`: This is the name of the output file, which will be saved as a JSON file in this case.

 ## Create your work order page
 Enter the gateway page created in chapter 10 and create a new portal page.